-The ultimate mission of Black Junction is to build platforms that empower the Black Community by giving us control of the media we consume, the money we spend and the way we communicate with each other.
-Our platforms include BlackJunction.com – a social media network for the Black community, BlackJunction.tv – a videosharing platform for the Black community, BlackMainStreet.net – a news outlet to keep our community informed about things that are important to us, and BlackJunction.biz (coming soon) – a digital market place for Black business and freelancers.
+The ultimate mission of Black Junction is to build platforms that empower the Black Community by helping to give us more control over the media we consume, the money we spend and the way we communicate with each other.
+Our platforms include BlackJunction.com – a social media network for the Black community, BlackJunction.tv – a videosharing platform for the Black community, BlackMainStreet.net – a news outlet to keep our community informed about things that are important to us, and BlackJunction.biz – a digital market place for Black business and freelancers.

 Six corporations control 90% of what we watch, read and hear everyday.
 That means they control and influence the world.
 It goes without saying that none of these corporations are Black owned or have the Black communities best interests at heart.